RosettaCommons/documentation/application_documentation/rna/drrafter.md

 DRRAFTER.py, the python script for setting up DRRAFTER runs is located in `ROSETTA_HOME/main/src/apps/public/DRRAFTER/`.
 This sets up a command line for the rna_denovo application.
 DRRAFTER.py can also be used to estimate the accuracy of DRRAFTER models.
 This mode relies on the drrafter_error_estimation application, which is also located in `ROSETTA_HOME/main/src/apps/public/DRRAFTER/`.

 A demo of DRRAFTER is available in `ROSETTA_HOME/demos/public/drrafter/`.
-Instructions for the demo are found [here](https://www.rosettacommons.org/demos/latest/public/drrafter/README).
+Instructions for the demo are available [here](https://www.rosettacommons.org/demos/latest/public/drrafter/README).

 ##The DRRAFTER workflow
 The general DRRAFTER workflow is described below: